 Civic Journalism includes several key components:

-You first start with a plain piece of paper (or a blank computer screen).
+First, you start with a plain piece of paper (or a blank computer screen).
 You then add either a question or a subject.

 You do not start with a premise and then gather the evidence to back your thesis.